 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Millsaps College is amoderately difficult school to get into.
+Getting into Millsaps College is moderately difficult.
 Millsaps College evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny.

 In 2021, Millsaps College accepted 70% of students, around 1,952 of the 2,796 students who applied.